MSchell0129/Complex_Political_Phenomenon/README.md

 # A Complex-Political-Phenomenon
 The M.E.R.S.
 Research Facility uses massive multivariate optimizing algorithmic models (MMOAMs), a.k.a. machine learning algorithms to predict the winner of the next USA Presidential Election.
-The model predicts, with 82.5% accuracy that there is a 77% chance that Democrats will win the Presidential election.
-Is this model reliable?
-Read more to find out!
+The model predicts that there is a 77.4% that Democrats will win the Presidential electin.
+Our model predicts with with 82.5% recall (i.e. - 17.5% the model inaccurately states Republican favorability is higher) and 100% precision (i.e, - 100%, the model accurately states Democrat favorability).
+Read more to find out how!

 ## Navigator
 Hyperlinks to quickly navigate to other subdirectories: